Rich and creamy with an added crunch, this Parsley and Panko Crusted Goat Cheese Ball is great for feeding a group during the holidays.

-These Parsley and Panko Crusted Goat Cheese Balls fit the bill.
+Cheese and cracker trays can be boring, so I love to change things up and serve cheese balls when I’m having a party.
+This Parsley and Panko Crusted Goat Cheese Ball always disappears.
 I absolutely love the taste of goat cheese and could (sometimes do) eat it with a spoon.
-The panko gives it a great little crunch and the parsley, parmesan and garlic really complement the tangy cheese.
+The panko crumbs give it a great little crunch and the parsley, parmesan and garlic really complement the tangy cheese.
 Smother it on a crostini or some bread out of the oven.
 It’s to die for!

-You can make the goat cheese balls a few days ahead of time, throw them in the freezer and pull them out to thaw a few hours before serving.
+Sweet or savory, cheese balls are great for entertaining because they feed a large group easily.
+Plus, you can make the goat cheese ball a few days (or weeks) ahead of time, throw it in the freezer and pull it out to thaw a few hours before serving.
 Who doesn’t like that?
-Just keep an eye out for the people like me who love goat cheese.
-These will be gone before you know it!

 - 8 oz Plain Goat Cheese